namitdeb739/tp/docs/UserGuide.md

 * Phone number must be a valid Singaporean 8-digit number.
 * Emails must be a valid email, for example `address@domain.com`.
 * Address must contain a 6-digit postcode.
-* Arguments/Prefixes should adhere to the specified order and format above
+* Arguments/Prefixes should adhere to the specified order and format above.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A tenant can have any number of tags (including 0)
+A tenant can have any number of tags (including 0).
 </div>

 Examples: